6-year-old girl found unconscious with rope around her neck

-GASTONIA, N.C. - A 6-year-old girl has been hospitalized with serious injuries after being found unconscious in an apartment with a rope around her neck Wednesday morning, according to police.
+GASTONIA, N.C. - A 6-year-old girl was hospitalized after being found unconscious in an apartment with a rope around her neck Wednesday morning, according to police.

 The mother of the young girl found her in a bedroom with a rope around her neck, and immediately called 911.
 The Gastonia Fire Department responded to the scene around 11 a.m. and put the young girl on assisted breathing.